 …the thesis of a united conquest, confidently propounded by W. F. Albright, G. E. Wright, and others has been widely abandoned, largely as a result of more sophisticated methods, including regional surveys.6

 And, contrary to what some Christian fundamentalists claim, there isn’t some grand atheist ‘conspiracy to disprove the Bible because they want to live sinful lives’.
-It just happens to be the case that there is practically no archaeological evidence for what we read in Joshua 10 and 11, in fact, the opposite is true: there is mountains of evidence showing that the conquests described in our chapters never happened.
+It just happens to be the case that there is practically no archaeological evidence for what we read in Joshua 10 and 11; in fact, the opposite is true: there is a veritable mountain of evidence showing that the conquests described in our chapters never happened.

 So, now that we’re aware that Joshua 10 and 11 don’t match the archaeological record, how do we react?7

 Joshua 10 and 11 in their wider context